joinnextblock/protocol-attn/NIP-X3.md

 This NIP extends [NIP-X1](./NIP-X1.md) by enhancing the PROMOTION VIEWER event kind:38888 with PROMOTION block list and content type preference capabilities.
 It leverages [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md) lists to provide a scalable and maintainable block list.
 It remains fully compatible with the metrics framework defined in [NIP-X2](./NIP-X2.md), as BILLBOARD OPERATORS will only match allowable PROMOTIONS based on PROMOTION VIEWER preferences.

 ## Future Extensions
-A future NIP may define a mechanism for BILLBOARD-specific block lists, allowing PROMOTION VIEWERS to maintain different blocking preferences for different BILLBOARDs by using the BILLBOARD pubkey as the `d` tag value.
+A future NIP may define a mechanism for BILLBOARD-specific block lists, allowing PROMOTION Viewers to maintain different blocking preferences for different BILLBOARDs by using the BILLBOARD pubkey as the `d` tag value.

 ## Privacy Considerations
 - PROMOTION VIEWER PROMOTION block list preferences are public, as they are published in Nostr events